csswizardry/csswizardry.github.com/_posts/2013-07-25-make-it-count.md

 I don’t do ‘hard work’, but I do work hard.

-If you’re going to take on side projects and speaking and writing and open source and suchlike then please, **make them fucking count**.
+If you’re going to take on side projects and speaking and writing and open source and suchlike then please, **make them count**.
 Do not run yourself into the ground working on ‘career moves’ if you’re not going to cash in on them.
 It’s taken me a long time to realise this; I started CSS Wizardry almost **six years ago** and I’m now only just coming to realise that I now need to make _it_ work for me.

 Everything I’ve been taking on has mounted to the point that I literally blacked out on a stage trying to deliver a talk.
 I’m 23 years old.
 That is bad news.